peristron/signalfoundry_v2/README.md

 ### Maturity assessment

 Use this to estimate organizational or operational maturity based on configured linguistic markers.
 Treat it as an interpretive model, not as a final score without human review.

+In the heavier branch, the maturity workflow may include a TAM / client maturity module with domain-level scoring and exportable assessment artifacts.
+This module measures language signals in the uploaded corpus.
+It should support human review and coaching conversations, not replace them.

+### Digital humanities case-study framing

+The in-app Ovid / Project Gutenberg example is intended to demonstrate textual forensics rather than character mapping.
+It focuses on edition layers, translation artifacts, recurring conceptual language, and the difference between source-text signal and publication or translator metadata.

+### Downloadable outputs

+Most tabular outputs can be downloaded as CSV, including:

+- Pre-scan preview
+- Latest scan summary
+- Word frequency
+- Bigram frequency
+- TF-IDF keyphrases
+- NPMI sticky concepts
+- Entities
+- Trend tables
+- Top graph nodes
+- Maturity exports or snapshots where supported

+CSV exports are useful for audit notes, external reporting, spreadsheet review, and comparing repeated scans.

 ---